Frequently asked questions

 Cervical screening (sometimes called a smear test) tests for certain high-risk types of HPV and checks the health of the cervix (the opening to the womb from the vagina).
 All women and people with a cervix aged 25 to 64 should be invited to cervical screening.

-The National Immunisation Programme (NIP) is a service provided by the NHS to help stop the spread of infectious diseases, like HPV.
+National Immunisation Programmes (NIPs) are services provided by the NHS to help stop the spread of infectious diseases, like HPV.
 For example, if your child was vaccinated as a baby, the vaccines they received would probably have been part of the NIP.

 No, they are the same vaccine given on the NHS as part of the National Immunisation Programme.
 Two types of high-risk human papillomavirus cause around 70% of cervical cancers.
 When the vaccine was only given to girls it was called the cervical cancer programme.

-It has never been only for cervical cancer.
+It has never been only for prevention of cervical cancer.
 It has always been a vaccination against types of human papillomavirus.

 Please note the following advice may have changed as a result of COVID-19.

-Boys and girls will be given the opportunity to have the HPV vaccine as part of the NHS National Immunisation Programme at school in year 8/S1 when they’re 12 to 13 years old (11 to 13 years old in Scotland).
+Boys and girls will be given the opportunity to be vaccinated against HPV as part of the NHS National Immunisation Programme at school in year 8/S1 when they’re 12 to 13 years old (11 to 13 years old in Scotland).

 As with any vaccines and medicines, HPV vaccinations may cause side effects which affect people differently.
 Some people don’t have any side effects after their HPV vaccine.